libis/workflow/README.md

 #### (debug/info/warn/error/fatal)(message, *args)

 Convenience function for creating log entries.
-The logger set in ::LIBIS::Workflow::Config is used to dump log messages.
+The logger set in ::Libis::Workflow::Config is used to dump log messages.

 The first argument is mandatory and can be:
 * an integer.
-The integer is used to look up the message text in ::LIBIS::Workflow::MessageRegistry.
+The integer is used to look up the message text in ::Libis::Workflow::MessageRegistry.
 * a static string.
 The message text is used as-is.
 * a string with placement holders as used in String#%.
 Args can either be an array or a hash.
 See also Kernel#sprintf.